Honcho Chiba, Japan Travel Guide

 The official currency is the Japanese Yen (JPY, ¥).
 You can exchange foreign currency at key international airports like Narita (NRT) and Haneda (HND).
 Banks and mail offices also provide currency exchange services.

 For convenience, ATMs are widely available, especially at convenience stores (7-Eleven, FamilyMart, Lawson) and post offices.
 These ATMs generally accept foreign credit cards (Cirrus, Plus, Visa, MasterCard).
-While credit cards are accepted in many larger establishments, cash remains prevalent, especially in smaller shops, local restaurants, and for public transportation.
+While credit cards are accepted in numerous larger establishments, cash remains prevalent, especially in smaller shops, local restaurants, and for public transportation.
 Always carry some cash.

 Hostels, guesthouses, budget business hotels, capsule hotels for accommodation.
 Convenience stores, quick-service food, casual eateries for meals.